-During the years ended December 31, 2023 and 2022, the Company made stock grants pursuant to the plans totaling 1,793,596 and 3,721,222 shares, respectively.
-During the years ended December 31, 2023 and 2022, the Company also made grants pursuant to the plans of options to purchase 493,756 and 2,211,232 shares of common stock.
-Certain of the stock options are subject to time-based vesting requirements, generally over a period of 4 years, and certain of the stock options are subject to performance-based vesting requirements based on future Company revenue and earnings metrics as well as individual performance goals.
+During the years ended December 31, 2024 and 2023, the Company made stock grants pursuant to the plans totaling -0- and 1,793,596 shares, respectively.
+During the years ended December 31, 2024 and 2023, the Company also made grants pursuant to the plans of options to purchase 4,804,974 and 493,756 shares of common stock.
+Certain of the stock options are subject to time-based vesting requirements and certain of the stock options are subject to performance-based vesting requirements based on future Company revenue and earnings metrics as well as individual performance goals.